 Regulators can’t act without your information.

 Becoming a whistleblower is the right thing to do and may put a huge check in your purse.
 As Wells Fargo has already learned (the hard way), retaliating against whistleblowers doesn’t work either.
 And that carries even more damages and legal fees too.

 If you have inside information about illegal behavior and are interested in joining the ranks of other successful Wells Fargo whistleblowers, give us a call.
 We will help you evaluate your information so that you can make an informed decision.

 All inquiries are completely confidential and protected by the attorney – client privilege.
 There is never any obligation and you don’t pay for our services unless we recover money for you.
 In the last 5 years we have helped bank whistleblowers recover over $100 million in rewards.
 You could be next.

-For more information, contact us online by email or by phone 414-704-6731.
+For more information, visit our Wells Fargo whistleblowers information page.
+Ready to see if you qualify for a reward? contact us online by email or by phone 414-704-6731.
 Not ready to call?
 We have plenty of information about the False Claims Act, SEC and FIRREA bank whistleblower programs online.